Fishes & Turtles Oh My! A Maui Snorkel Guide

 Preparation & Equipment

-Gear: You will need, at minimum, a mask and a snorkel.
-I recommend fins as well even if you are a good swimmer.
-Fins give you much more power and maneuverability in the water.
+Gear: You will need a mask and a snorkel.
+I recommend fins as well because give you much more power and maneuverability in the water.
 Unless you plan to snorkel every day, renting your gear makes a lot of sense.
 Most of the rental shops provide you with info on snorkel spots as well as a bottle of de-fog for your mask (something you’ll be happy to have later).

 When & Where To Go Snorkeling